RiskTolerance/vscode-twig-language-3/README.md

 ### Code formatter/beautifier for Twig files

-Using PrettyDiff, this extension implements the only working code formatter for Twig files in VS Code.
+Using js-beautify, this extension provides code formatting for Twig files in VS Code.
+The formatter supports HTML structure formatting while preserving Twig syntax.

 **Known Limitations:**

 - **Multi-line Alpine.js attributes**: When using multi-line JavaScript objects in Alpine.js attributes (e.g., `x-data="{ count: 0 }"`), the formatter may reformat the content inside the attribute value.
-This is a limitation of PrettyDiff's HTML formatter.
 To avoid this:
   - Use single-line attributes when possible
   - Disable format on save for files with multi-line Alpine attributes: Add `"[twig]": { "editor.formatOnSave": false }` to your VS Code settings
   - Or use Prettier with a Twig plugin as an alternative formatter

-### Information about Twig code on hover
+### Information about code on hover

-VS Code Twig language 2 shows information about the symbol/object that's below the mouse cursor when you hover within Twig files.
+Twig Language 3 shows information about the symbol/object that's below the mouse cursor when you hover within Twig files.
+Hover support includes:
+- Twig filters and functions
+- Alpine.js directives and magic properties
+- HTML elements and attributes

 ### Craft CMS/Twig code snippets